Warnings from chipmakers point to wider economic slowdown

 “Any place to hide?” asked BMO Capital Markets analyst Ambrish Srivastava in a note to clients.
 “For the time, it appears not.”

-Shares in major European chipmakers suffered sharp declines on Friday, led by Germany’s Infineon Technologies (IFXGn.DE), which was off 5.8 percent.
-STMicroelectronics (STM.PA) lost 5.4 percent and ASML Holding (ASML.AS) gave up 3.5 percent.
+Shares in major European chipmakers suffered sharp declines on Friday, led by Germany’s Infineon Technologies, which was off 5.8 percent.
+STMicroelectronics lost 5.4 percent and ASML Holding gave up 3.5 percent.

 Meanwhile, financial analysts who track inventory levels up and down the electronics industry supply chain have grown concerned by signs of a year-over-year build-up in inventories among sales distributors, contract and component manufacturers.